Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Complexity analysis

-Let $A(K,N)$ be the time complexity of the algorithm with parameter $K$ and a data set of size $N$, assuming the data dimension is fixed.
-In addition, let $S(K,N)$ be the complexity of the similarity measure $s$, $D$ the number of perturbations and $M$ the length of the stability path.
+This section provides a time complexity analysis of the Stadion computation.
+Let $A(K,N)$ be the time complexity of the algorithm with parameter $K$ and data of size $N$, assuming the data dimension is fixed.
+In addition, let $S(K,N)$ be the complexity of the similarity measure $s$, $D$ the number of perturbations and $M$ the number of noise levels.